A reflection on hope, identity, and the lives we imagine for ourselves.

 By: Astrid Sarmiento a.k.a Lil Poetrid

-The dress was purchased for a future version of me.
+It was purchased for a future version of me.
 The version who finally loses the weight.
-The version who gets the promotion.
-The version who goes on the trip.
+The version who takes the trip.
+The version who feels a little more confident, a little more certain, a little more ready.

-Fashion has always been about more than fabric.
-It is storytelling.
+To me fashion has always been about more than fabric.
+It is art, expression, and storytelling.
 We slip into clothing not only to express who we are, but to imagine who we might become.

 Many of us are quietly storing dreams on hangers.
 We tell ourselves that when the timing is right, we'll wear the beautiful dress.
 When we feel more confident, we'll buy the swimsuit.